jozefg/drafts/dep-types-part-2.markdown

 actually an infinite tower of these `Bool : Set : Set1 : Set2 ...`,
 but won't concern ourselves with anything beyond `Set`.
-It's also worth noting that Agda doesn't require any particular casing for constructors, traditionally their lower case.
+It's also worth noting that Agda doesn't require any particular casing for constructors, traditionally they're lower case.

 Pattern matching in Agda is pretty much identical to Haskell.
 We can define something like